Aira, brownie servant girl, rallies against the evil kraken's attempts to break her spirit

 Leanan laid a hand lightly on Aira’s arm saying, ‘join with us sister.’

 Concern etched Leanan’s face as Aira threw herself at her waist, sobbing.
-When Leanan drew her back to wipe her face, Aira pawed the air feebly.
+When Leanan drew her back to wipe away her tears, Aira pawed the air feebly.
 A fixed look held her eyes, but she smiled.
 Klaufi had once called her a little doll and she could easily be childlike.
 She began to rave for her doll and to describe the pretty clothes she would make for it, heedless of all else.

 Leanan furrowed her brow in genuine distress.
 ‘Oh, you poor thing.
 Your mind was once so much brighter and better than mine.’